pantheon-systems/documentation/source/docs/articles/sites/load-testing-with-blazemeter.md

  Location: Virtual traffic origin, dependent on client provided metrics.
  Ramp Up: How quickly the test will activate users, shown in seconds.
 The preset (300s) is usually fine.
  Iterations: This is set to infinity by default and will allow the user behavior to loop and finish out the test.
- Duration: Between 15 and 30 minutes.
+ Duration: 15 to 30 minutes.

-Once you've saved your load test scenario, click on the tests icon to select the test you want to run, and click Start Test (play icon).
+Once you've saved your load test scenario, click the **tests icon** to select the test you want to run, and click **Start Test** (play icon).

 ##Review and Share the Results

 Results are graphed, along with any error messages, response times, and so forth.
 All tests are shared in "Sessions".
-To share public links with the client in the load test report, click the share button, turn sharing on and then copy the link.
+To share public links with the client in the load test report, click the **share** button, turn sharing on and then copy the link.

 Now that you’ve run your load test, you can review the results on BlazeMeter and see a summary of users, throughput, errors, response times, and bandwidth.
 You can also access an aggregate report of load times on each page and a list of errors generated, demonstrated below.